Industry Foundation Class STEP/XML Files (IFC) Reader Parameters

 Each geometric representation will become a part of the IFC object’s IFMEAggregate geometry.
 The representation identifier will be saved as the geometry name.

-Create Property/Quantity Set Definition Features
+Property/Quantity Set Parameters

 While each IFC object has a fixed schema, they may be extended the property and quantity sets.